Alja Ponikvar: Senior

 Alja became a senior in 2025, but missed the spring season, including Slovenian Championships, due to a stress fracture in her foot that began developing at the end of 2024 and forced her to sit out much of the season.
 At the end of June, she presented two new compositions at a competition in Slovenia.
 In July, she made her senior international debut at Milano World Cup, where she took 35th place in all-around.
 In August, she was selected to represent Slovenia at the 2025 World Championships in Rio de Janeiro, Brazil.
 She took 46th place in all-around qualifications.

+In 2026 she started her season competing at MTM tournament in Ljubljana and won silver medals in clubs and ribbon finals behind Darja Varfolomeev.
+On March 28-30, she competed at Sofia World Cup, taking 60th place in all-around, due to mistakes on first day.
+In April, she won gold medal in all-around at Slovenian Championships.
+She competed at Baku World Cup, and took 23rd place in all-around.
+She was selected to represent Slovenia at the 2026 European Championships, but withdrew due to back injury.
+In August, she was selected to represent Slovenia at the 2026 World Championships in Frankfurt, Germany.
+She took 54th place in all-around qualifications.
+Afterwards, she represented Slovenia alongside Dora Valant at the 2026 Mediterranean Games in Taranto, Italy, and took 6th place in all-around final.